mekomsolutions/openmrs-cd/README.md

 ```
 This will package a zip archive of the jenkins_home folder.

-Note: Developping with the Jenkins_home component requires to use `git clean -Xdf`.
-Please read the [note for developpers](jenkins_home/README.md) first.
+**Note:** _Developing with the Jenkins_home component requires to use `git clean -Xdf`.
+Please read the [note for developpers](jenkins/README.md) first._

-## The 'jobs' component
+### The 'jobs' component

 This folder holds the Pipelines that the Jenkins server will fetch directly from GitHub.
 They do not need to be packaged and deployed.
 That is why, unlike the other components, 'jobs' does not implement any build task.

-## The 'app' component
+### The 'app' component

-The 'app' folder is here to bring script and resources that will be used by the Jenkins pipelines or jobs.
+The 'app' folder provides scripts and resources run by the Jenkins pipelines and jobs.
 ```
 cd app/
 gradle build
 ```
-This will run tests tasks configured for this build and output a zip file of all resources if successful.
+This will run tests tasks configured for this build and generate a zip packaged file of all scripts and resources if successful.

-The zip archive is located at the default Gradle location for build artifacts, **./app/build/distributions/app-1.0.0-SNAPSHOT.zip**
+The zip package is located at the default Gradle location for build artifacts: **./app/build/distributions/**